 The Four Years

-Natural history and geology of the Driftless Region, development of wilderness skills, and expedition mentality.
+Freshmen hike across rural Vernon County, learning about the natural history and geology of the Driftless Region, wilderness skills, and the expedition mentality.

-Exploring resources, resource use, and the complexities of personal and cultural relationship to land.
+For a week sophomores canoe down the Wisconsin River, exploring resources, resource use, and the complexities of personal and cultural relationship to land and water.

 There is more in us than we know if we could be made to see it;